delimmaemma/delimmaemma/README.md

 ## Next Moves:

-Upon graduation from BloomTech, I hope to land a remote or hybrid job working in full-stack web development and utilizing my financial background to specialize in finance related webpages.
+Upon graduation from BloomTech, I hope to land a remote or hybrid job working in full-stack web development and specializing in React and/or RDBMS.

 ## Additional Information:

   * Pronouns: she/her
   * How to reach me: You can reach me via Github inbox, [LinkedIn](https://www.linkedin.com/in/emmahtml/), or [email](mailto:calvinhtml@gmail.com)
-  * I'm currently learning: Advanced React
+  * I'm currently learning: C#
-  * I'm currently working on: I'm currently working on gaining more experience in React and SPAs.
-Upon gaining more experience, I hope to create my own personal website to leverage these skills.
+  * I'm currently working on: A [minesweeper clone](http://www.github.com/dilemmaemma/minesweeper) with a friend to showcase experience in server development, in addition to skills in advanced React, RDBMS, and API construction.